 Share

-Golden vine, an easy-care climbing plant for everyone
+Pothos, an easy-care climbing plant for everyone

-The English name ' Pothos' is the same plant that we here in Sweden call golden creeper.
+The English name 'Pothos' is the same plant that we in Sweden call golden vine, or 'gullranka'.
 It is easy to succeed with, fast growing, looks good in a hanging basket, pot, or as a plant curtain.
 In other words: a wonderful, climbing houseplant for both beginners and experienced growers.

 Care: how to care for your goldenrod

-Light: Golden vines can handle both sun and shade, and can even be kept in the dark a bit inside the room.
+Light: Golden pothos can handle both sun and shade, and can even be kept in the dark a bit inside the room.
 However, if you want it to retain its beautiful patterns (especially the yellow or white variegated varieties), you should give it light but not direct sun.

 Water: Water only when the top of the soil has dried out.
-The goldenrod's leaves will start to droop a little when it needs water.
+The pothos's leaves will start to droop a little when it needs water.
 But don't wait until they become dry and brittle!

 Nutrition: During spring and summer, give a weak dose of plant nutrition about once a month.
-It is not a must and the goldenrod can also do without extra nutrition.
+It is not a must and the Epipremnum can also do without extra nutrition.
 However, it often grows a little faster with the right plant nutrition.

 How fast does goldenrod grow?

-Goldenrod is a natural climber and loves to have something to hold on to.
+Pothos is a natural climber and loves to have something to hold on to.
 Use a plant support, moss stake or let it cling along strings or netting.
 You can also let it hang freely from a hanging basket or shelf, then you will get the classic tendrils that wind downwards.
-However, goldenrod will not get its characteristic large leaves if it does not have a support to grow on!
+However, pothos will not get its characteristic large leaves if it does not have a support to grow on!

-Cuttings and propagation of goldenrod
+Cuttings and propagation of Epipremnum

-Propagating goldenrod is super easy.
+Propagating pothos is super easy.

 Cut a cutting just below a leaf node and place it in water.
 After a week or two, roots will form.
 When the roots are a few centimeters long, you can plant the cutting in soil, or let it continue to grow in water.